Not sure whether to buy or lease? Let us help you decide

 It may sound obvious but to buy a van outright, you will need a large lump sum of savings, especially if you are looking at new vans.
 If you have a large amount of money and can afford the brand new van you want, then it’s a great option if you’re happy to then keep that van for many years and don’t mind about the depreciation of value as soon as you drive it out of the dealer.
 You should especially consider depreciation if you're funding your van through the bank loan, as you're borrowing money to purchase an asset which could drop in value by 50-60% within three years.
 Even if you’re looking for a used van for a smaller amount of money upfront, this also comes with risks such as mechanical issues, and therefore ongoing maintenance costs.

-Leasing doesn’t require a big chunk of cash as the cost is spread out over the fixed term of a contract.
+Van leasing doesn’t require a big chunk of cash as the cost is spread out over the fixed term of a contract so a leasing contract is a good idea for a business vehicle.
 You’ll just need to put up an initial rental (from 3 to 12 rentals depending on what you agree).
 The monthly rental is normally lower than taking out a bank loan and you don’t have to worry about the van depreciating in value.
 You drive a brand new vehicle with a manufacturer's warranty.
 This surely sounds good but there could be some other costs associated with leasing that are not included in your monthly rental.
 You will be charged for the damages to the van (outside normal wear and tear) and for excessing the contracted mileage.

 Buying is a better option if you want to take advantage of full ownership.
 Owning a van tends to bring a bit more freedom as it's your own property and you may do whatever you wish with it.
-There are no restrictions on the mileage and no charges for the damages.
+There are no restrictions on the mileage and no charges for the damages (other than the costs to you to fix them).
 You can also choose to sell your van at any time should you need a cash injection.

 Leasing is different from buying, as you won’t technically own the van.
 You’ll just be renting its services - typically for a monthly fee.
 A middle option is the Business Contract Purchase (BCP) where you have the option to buy the vehicle through a balloon payment or to hand it back or upgrade.
 Hire Purchase/Lease Purchase is another middle option of financing a van in order to own it.